Advancing the health of people and nature

 with psychological insights

-I strive to advance the health of the planet and its inhabitants through my psychological expertise.
-I conduct research on various environmental topics, teach environmental psychology at the undergraduate and postgraduate levels, and collaborate with and offer consulting services to local and international environmental organizations.
+I strive to advance the health of people and nature through my psychological expertise.
+I conduct research on a range of environmental issues, teach environmental psychology at both undergraduate and postgraduate levels, and consulting with local and international organizations to drive meaningful change.

 News

-June 2025: Published a review on determinants of clean energy technology adoption.
+New review paper on determinants of clean energy technology adoption!

 https://doi.org/10.1038/s44359-025-00075-9

-January 2025: Published a review regarding culture and pro-environmental behavior.
+New review paper regarding culture and pro-environmental behavior!

 https://doi.org/10.1016/j.copsyc.2024.101986